Samatta's goal sends Fenerbahce into Turkish Cup quarter-finals | Goal.com

 The 28-year-old recently recovered from a knee injury which kept him out of action in December and he made his return to action in a league outing against Kasimpasa earlier this year.

-Fenerbahce are second in the Super Lig standings, level on 35 points with leaders Besiktas after 17 matches.
+Fenerbahce are second on the Super Lig standings, level on 35 points with leaders Besiktas after 17 matches.